ufpaclab/A-Study-of-Correlations-Between-Perceptual-and-Cognitive-Racial-Biases/README.md

 # Welcome
-This repository contains a template for online experiments that integrates jsPsych, Google Sheets, and SONA.
-The goal is to make it easier to upload your experiments to the internet, gather data, and distribute credits for participation.
-Note this template is a work in progress.
-Pull requests and suggestions are welcome!
+This is the official repository for the Study of Correlations Between Perceptual and Cognitive Racial Biases.
 # Folders and Files

-## jsPsych
+## Stimuli

-This folder contains the most recent version (as of November 2020) of jsPsych for use in your experiments.
-There is no need to touch this unless you need to add some custom plugins or need to update to a different version.
+This folder contains all the images used in the study along with the consent form.

 ## jsSheet

-This folder contains the files necessary to get your experiment deployed with Google Sheets.
-It's important to note that changes to **Code.gs** and **index.html** are not immediately reflected in your app.
-They have to be deployed directly to your Google Sheets App.
+This folder contains the code utilized in Google Sheets.

-- **Code.gs** - Contains code that handles deploying your experiment, creating IDs, uploading data, and ensuring data is organized.
+- **Code.gs** - Contains code that handled deploying the experiment, creating IDs, uploading data, and ensuring that the data was organized.
 It is written in Google Script which is very similar to JavaScript.
-- **index.html** - Initial file served to the user.
-This file determines what other files are served to the user.

-## resources

-This folder is meant to contain all multimedia files (or any "bulk" file) that are required for the experiment.
-Its use is purely organizational, but it can help to remove a lot of clutter & files from your code.
+- **index.html** - This is the code that ran the actual experiment, displaying images and asking questions.

-## Experiment Files
+## jsPsych

-All files and folders used in your experiment that don't fit into another category should be held in the root directory.
-It currently holds **Experiment.js** and **format.css**, but you may need to expand the number here based on the needs of your work.

-- **Experiment.js** - The meat of your experiment.
-This file should hold the bulk of the code for your experiment.
-The default content here is near the minimum amount of code needed to run an experiment, save data, and then redirect to SONA to grant credit.
-Add trials to it until you have the experiment that you want!
-- **format.css** - css file that can be used to modify the appearance of the experiment.
-Its purpose is entirely aesthetic, but it may be necessary to your experiment if you need specific visual features.
+This folder contains the most recent version (as of November 2020) of jsPsych which was used for the experiment.

 ## READEME.md

-The **README.md** file is this document.
-I am a special file that will be the first thing that anyone going to your repository reads.
-Be sure to update me when you make a copy!

-# Deployment Tutorial
-This template is inteded to make deployment relatively easy.
-Follow the following steps to create your own deployed copy of the template.

-## Repository
-This repository is known as a *template*.
-This means you can make an entirely new repository and start with the files and organization you see here.
-You should start by making your own repository based off this template.
+You are currently reading the README.md file!

  **1. Click "Use this template", which is a green button found at the top of the jsPsych-Sheets-Integration-Template page.**